tryton/tryton/trytond/doc/topics/access_rights.rst

 granted permission to use them.
 They are defined by records of ``ir.rule.group`` which contains:

-    - a model on which it applies
+    - The model the rule applies to.
-    - the permissions granted
+    - The type of permissions to be granted.
-    - a set of user groups to which the rule applies
+    - A set of user groups to which the rule applies.
-    - a global flag to always enforce
+    - A global flag to always enforce the rule even if there are other rules that are less restrictive.
-    - a default flag to add to all users
+    - A default flag to apply the rule, by default, to all users.
+      This then allows other less restrictive rules, that apply to the user, to grant them additional permissions.
-    - a list of ``ir.rule`` with a :ref:`domain <topics-domain>` to select the records to which the rule applies.
+    - A list of ``ir.rule`` records, each with a :ref:`domain <topics-domain>` that is used to select the records to which the rule applies.

 A rule group matches a record if the record is validated by at least one of the domains.
-The access is granted to a record:
+Access is only granted to a record:

     - if the user belongs to a group which has at least one matching rule group that has the permission,